KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 * Temporal dependencies

+Why Rolling?
+Direct is not good and rolling is a better choice for multi-step forecasting.

 we formulize the grid SST pattern problem and use the Convolutional LSTM model to capture the spatial and temporal information of ENSO development simultaneously,

 In summary, The contributions of our work are 3-fold: